TinManTex/InfiniteHeaven/tpp/mod-gamedir/docs/Infinite Heaven Readme.txt

 Changelog:
 ------------------------------
+r116 - 2015-12-30 - public release
+Un-fixed a Retail bug, the game is aparently relying on it's broken behaviour lol.
+Manifested as: Some end of cutscene loadscreen hangs, prologue/truth post heli hallway non-trigger.
+Possibly much more.

 r115 - 2015-12-27 - public release
 Fix: AddPowerSetting, was trashing it by using same name in two variables, the perils of deminification.
 Possibly affected fob soldier settings.
 Powersettings to DD headgear